Two wonderful summer rivers

-These are both great rivers, each one has different characteristics and rapids.
+These are both great rivers to raft near Sacramento, each one has different characteristics and rapids.
 There are differences, however, in rafting the South and Middle American river.
 Both have hydro-electrically controlled releases, meaning there are reservoirs that have stored water upstream from the river run and are able to generate hydro-electric power.
 This release is also intended for recreational purposes, which is great for rafting, kayaking, fishing, and many other activities that happen along a river.
 These releases make it possible to raft all summer long even when we are experiencing a terrible drought here in California.

 The South Fork of the American river is rated class 3.